alphastigma101/lab5-hint/README.md

 - **Why And When To Use "Inheritance"?**
     - It is useful for code reusability: reuse attributes and methods of an existing class when you create a new class.

+- Link to code to which is what your midterm should do: https://github.com/cs452s23/drop
+-  python3 -m hint.py part3 Lab5/src/main/java/edu/sou/cs452/Lab5/AbstractInterpreter.java "Does this look correct?"